Penguin Eggs: Release and reception

 Penguin Eggs was released by Topic Records in June 1980, reaching number 71 on the UK Albums Chart.
-The album received critical acclaim, and Melody Maker named it their "Folk Album of the Year," as did Folk Roots.
+The album received critical acclaim, and Melody Maker named it their "Folk Album of the Year", as did Folk Roots.
 Reissued by Topic Records on CD in 1991, Penguin Eggs has for many years been the only easily available Nic Jones studio album, and with the exception of several compilations released after Jones' retirement, Penguin Eggs remains the only Nic Jones CD available with endorsement from Jones' family.
 An audiophile, 200g heavyweight LP reissue of the album was issued by Three Black Feathers in 2009, while a 180g LP edition was released by Vinyl180 in 2017, with the first 500 copies being on white vinyl.
-Record Collector ranked the original LP edition of the album at number 41 on its list of the "top 50 most collectable records."
-The Telegraph said that, while Jones' first three albums from 1970 and 1971 have not been reissued for many years, Penguin Eggs itself is a "neglected classic."
+Record Collector ranked the original LP edition of the album at number 41 on its list of the "top 50 most collectable records".
+The Telegraph said that, while Jones' first three albums from 1970 and 1971 have not been reissued for many years, Penguin Eggs itself is a "neglected classic".

-Mojo wrote in hindsight that there was strong clues on Penguin Eggs that Jones was "heading into bold territory."
-By 1982, Jones was fully embraced in contemporary song and, strongly influenced by Bob Marley, even contemplated making folk-reggae fusions.
+Mojo wrote in hindsight that there were strong clues on Penguin Eggs that Jones was "heading into bold territory".
+By 1982, Jones was fully embracing contemporary song and, strongly influenced by Bob Marley, even contemplated making folk-reggae fusions.
 However, Penguin Eggs was ultimately Jones' last studio album; on 28 February 1982, Jones' career was cut short when he was involved in a serious road traffic accident.
 Returning home by car after a gig at Glossop Folk Club, a tired Jones inadvertently drove into a lorry pulling out of Whittlesea brickworks.
 He suffered serious injuries, including many broken bones and brain damage, and required intensive care treatment and hospitalisation for a total of eight months.
 His injuries left him with permanent physical co-ordination problems, unable to play the guitar as well as before, and no longer able to play the fiddle at all.
 He returned to the stage in 2010.